PaulConroy1160/Android_Smartwatch_Viewpager_Input/README.md

 Using swipe inputs on a smartwatch allows more information to be presented to the user without cluttering the screen.

-A Viewpager uses 3 fragments, the middle fragment contains the content or question whereas the first and last fragments will act as the "input fragments".
+The Viewpager in this example uses 3 fragments, the middle fragment contains the content or question whereas the first and last fragments will act as the "input fragments".
 Once a user swipes onto an input fragment a functon will trigger.